 I haven’t shared any motorsport images for quite a while but as the Goodwood Festival of Speed took place last week, I thought I would share a couple of film scans from the 2017 festival.

-I lugged a frankly unhealthy amount of camera gear with me for the 2017 FoS (Festival of Speed), leading to very sore, swollen shoulders for a few days afterwards where my backpack straps had put so much pressure.
+I lugged a frankly unhealthy amount of camera gear round with me for the 2017 FoS (Festival of Speed), leading to very sore, swollen shoulders for a few days afterwards where my backpack straps had put so much pressure.

 Besides taking my Fuji kit at the time—and having rented the big 100-400mm lens for the weekend—I also somehow contrived to carry my Bronica GS-1 medium format film camera too.
 At the time I just had the 65mm lens for the Bronica (roughly a 32mm full-frame equivalent) and, as I wasn’t going to try getting action shots with the beast of a camera on the track, that field of view worked quite nicely for a handful of car portraits while wandering the paddock.